MylesBorins/conference-proposals/open-source-governance-models.md

 being handed over to the Node Foundation with a variety of enterprise members, it was yet again time to re-visit the governance structure of the project.

-Today the Node.js project is run using a distributed consensus model with a Core Technical Committee (CTC) to defer to when a consensus cannot be met.
+Today the Node.js project is run using a consensus seeking model with a Core Technical Committee (CTC) to defer to when a consensus cannot be met.
 Commit-bits are handed out to active contributors, but not nearly as liberally as before the merger.
 Under the CTC is a number of working-groups that focus on specific technical